sktakyi/booking-app/README.md

 # booking-app

-* This project demonstrates key concepts such as input handling, validation, modular code, and state management using slices.
+* This project demonstrates key concepts such as input handling, validation.